First-Degree Assault in Maryland: Everything You Need to Know

 It is usually up to the prosecution to prove the accused’s intent, mainly when the charges include the infliction of severe physical injury.
 The prosecuting attorney will also need to prove that the accused had the intention of inflicting bodily harm.

-Similar to any other assault, a Maryland criminal defense attorney can argue against a felony charge by claiming:
+Similar to any other assault, a Maryland criminal defense Rockville Criminal Lawyer can argue against a felony charge by claiming: